lake-wg/authz/draft-selander-ace-ake-authz.md

                   Voucher

 ~~~~~~~~~~~
 {: #fig-overview title="Overview of message flow.
 Link between U anv V is constrained but link between V and W is not.
-Voucher Info and Voucher are sent in EDHOC Auxiliary Data." artwork-align="center"}
+Voucher Info and Voucher are sent in EDHOC External Authorization Data." artwork-align="center"}

 # Assumptions